 Purple Top Grass prefers wet soil with partial sun, say nursery experts.
-The plant can withstand full sun, but it needs a moist base to thrive.
-The warm season grass grows best in zones 7 through 10.
 When planted in mass, the purple seed heads create aesthetic beauty for one's rustic garden, pathway or meadow display, offering a languid elegance as its form bends gracefully in the breeze.
 It's recommended to to plant the grass in spacing of 12 to 16 inches.

 The popular bunch grass is also called by another name, greasegrass.
 Its seeds are covered with an oily substance that attracts butterflies.
 It can be planted alone but does well in mixes with other warm season grasses.
 The grass is native to the East Coast and Southern Plains of the United States.
 The grass is even tolerant of road salt which is commonly seen during harsh winters in New England.